Juliet's House and Museum

 - M_MUSTS

-The famous balcony is the result of the assembly of marble remains of the fourteenth century that, until 1920, lay in the Museum of Castelvecchio as stones to be re-used, according to the architectural fashion of the time.
-The medieval mansion, restored painterly by Antonio Avena at the beginning of the 20th century, it has a beautiful internal facade in exposed brick, a Gothic style portal, three-lobed windows, a balustrade that connects the various bodies of the house from the outside and, of course, the famous balcony.
-In the courtyard there is a bronze statue of Juliet, made by Nereo Costantini.
+The famous balcony is the result of assembling marble remains from the 14th century that, until 1920, lay in the Castelvecchio Museum as stones to be reused, according to the architectural style of the time.
+The medieval residence, picturesque restored by Antonio Avena in the early 20th century, features a beautiful interior facade of exposed brick, a gothic-style portal, trilobate windows, a balustrade connecting the various bodies of the house from the outside, and, of course, the famous balcony.

-In Verona there were actually two families named Montecchi and Capuleti (or, to be exact, Cappelletti) and are also mentioned by Dante in the VI Canto of Purgatory in the Divine Comedy.
+In Verona, there indeed existed two families named Montecchi and Capuleti (or, more precisely, Cappelletti), and they are also mentioned by Dante in the VI Canto of Purgatory in the Divine Comedy.

 Juliet's House is among the most visited places in Verona.

-The Capuleti Hall, inside the house, can also host wedding ceremonies.
-The reservation made refers exclusively to the room chosen for the indicated time.
-The access route to the hall is defined due to the concomitance of events and manifestations and may be subject to changes even at the last moment.
+The Capulet Hall, within the structure, can also host wedding ceremonies.
+The reservation made refers exclusively to the chosen hall for the indicated time.
+The access route to the hall is defined according to the coincidence of events and manifestations and may undergo changes even at the last moment.

 When to visit